jgcarlson/backbone-starter/README.md

 # backbone-starter
-A Backbone framework with Handlebars templating system and bundled by Webpack.
+A Backbone framework with Handlebars templating system, bundled by Webpack. \[WIP\]